PHGameStudio/phgamestudio.github.io/indie-archive.md

 # Indie Game Archive

-Note: more games in this collection is moving towards the 7z format instead of zip or rar for open source and compression efficiency.
-If a link isn't followed by "(zip)" or "(rar)", it's a 7z file, and you need an app/command that can extract 7z files to extract the game files.
+Note: all links from this page are to 7z files.
+You need an app/command that can extract 7z files to extract the game files.

 ## Baba Is You